dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/sql_database/advanced.md

 ```

 ## Column reflection
-Columns and their data types are reflected with SQLAlchemy.
+Column reflection is the automatic detection and retrieval of column metadata like column names, constraints, data types etc. Columns and their data types are reflected with SQLAlchemy.
 The SQL types are then mapped to `dlt` types.
 Depending on the selected backend, some of the types might require additional processing.

 The `reflection_level` argument controls how much information is reflected: